DevExpress/testcafe/docs/articles/documentation/why-testcafe/README.md

 ## No compromises

-The advanced features of the TestCafe API can help you test complex, security-sensitive web applications.
+The advanced features of TestCafe help you test complex, security-sensitive web applications.

 ### Mock Requests